the-bos/the-bos.github.io/_posts/2025-06-06-the-3t-framework-for-evals.markdown

 The user asks it to do a thing, and it does that thing.

-Sometimes that thing is to respond with a simple text answer, without even talking about tools, actions, or anything fancy.
+Sometimes that thing is to respond with a simple text answer, without even talking about tools, actions, or anything fancy -- just basic information retrieval, and then presenting that info nicely to the user.

+This is what I mean by getting the Text right.

+It ensures your agent's "front door" is on-brand and builds initial user confidence.
 This is often the first and most immediate form of evaluation.
-Getting the Text right ensures your agent's "front door" is on-brand and builds initial user confidence.

 In our `bugtriager` example, let's say you have the following conversation with the agent: